 Break The Ice

-You can expect a lot of ice during the winter, and this stops many animals from getting enough to drink.
-Break the ice on any water sources, and give room for the animals to drink.
+You can expect a lot of ice during the winter, which stops many animals from getting enough to drink.
+Break the ice on water sources, such as ponds, and allow the animals to drink.

 Provide Fresh Water

 Try to provide clean water to these animals.
 This will encourage small animals to visit your garden regularly.
-Do not provide them with any other types of drink, whether milk or carbonated drinks.
+Do not provide them with other drinks, like milk or carbonated drinks.
 These can cause diarrhea and other problems when consumed.

-Many animals don’t have the right adaptations to survive the winter weather.
-Some do not have enough fur or fat reserves and can lose their body temperatures quickly.
+Many animals don’t have the proper adaptations to survive the winter weather.
+Some do not have enough fur or fat reserves and can lose their body temperature quickly.

-This is one of the main reasons why you see them in your garden trying to look for food and warmer areas to reside in.
-The good thing is that most wild animals are not harmful to human beings, and they also don’t destroy plants.
+This is one of the main reasons you see them in your garden, trying to look for food and warmer areas.
+The good thing is that most wild animals do not harm us and don’t destroy garden plants.
 For this reason, you can set aside undisturbed areas where these animals can live.